DanielUgoAli/DSN-pytorch-talk/README.md

 - Plotting loss, accuracy, and the decision boundary makes model behavior concrete.
 - More epochs is not always better.
 Watch the gap between train and test metrics for signs of overfitting.

+😁😁 Remember to drop a star on the REPO if you liked it 😁😁

 ## Source materials

 Each source below is linked to the notebook section it supports.
 All picks are beginner-friendly explainers rather than dense API reference.